Parker-Bakken/n8n-automation-patterns/README.md

 # n8n Automation Patterns — Ongoing

-A collection of **reusable n8n workflow patterns** used to build reliable automation systems with API integrations.
+A library of reusable automation architecture patterns for building scalable n8n workflows.

 This repository acts as a **toolkit of automation building blocks** that can be reused across projects.
 Patterns are designed to be small, composable, and easy to adapt into new workflows.